 I’d be naive to not realize that this will bring up a lot feelings for some of you.
 Dessert or “Junk Food” have gotten a really bad rap in our society today.
 However, food is just food – teaching your children to learn to manage all foods will help them to have the best chance of having a good relationship with them!

 If you are struggling with these thoughts – check out my Intuitive Eating Mastermind.
-It starts on May 6th and includes 6 sessions via video conferencing (dates and times in the link).

 This is what one of my participants just wrote to me, “I think one of the messages that has been really helpful for me is the thought of “normal” eating.
 As I’ve tried to be better about not beating myself up for eating junky food, I realized that I’m also not getting as worried about my daughter.
 The other day, I found almond milk chocolate pudding in the store and bought it.
 When I told my daughter that I had found pudding that she could have, she was so excited.
 She had one and loved it.
 She asked for another one.
 Prior to this program, I would have said no. Instead, I thought to myself ‘If I was getting to have a food for the first time, I’d want to have more too so I gave it her.
 She enjoyed it and then that was it.
 She didn’t ask for any the next day.
 It was just a fun moment that didn’t end with a push and pull over food.”